Rkeramati/Module-0/README.md

 2. **Push to GitHub**: Push your changes to your GitHub repository.
 3. **Autograder**: Once you have pushed your changes, the autograder will automatically run and provide feedback on your submission.
 Check the GitHub Actions tab for the results.
 4. **Resubmit if Necessary**: If you need to make changes based on the feedback, make your edits, commit them, and push again.
 The autograder will re-run with your new changes.

+### Troubleshooting

+If you encounter issues during the submission process, consider the following steps:

+- **Check the Logs**: Review the logs in the GitHub Actions tab for any error messages or warnings.
+- **Check Instruction in Code**: Make sure you followed all instructions in the code comments and documentation.
+- **Ask for Help**: If you're stuck, don't hesitate to reach out to your TAs.